aochagavia/dipt-http/quiche/README.md

 # Installation
 - [install Rust](https://rustup.rs/)

-Contrary to the Quinn QUIC stack where we can add a congestion controller outside of the source repo, it is not possible to do so with Quiche.
-Therefore, a fork was done and the congestion controller was added.

 - `git clone https://github.com/deepspaceip/quiche`
+ - Contrary to the Quinn QUIC stack where one can add a congestion controller outside of the source repo, it is not possible to do so with Quiche.
+Therefore, a noop congestion controller has been added to our [fork](https://github.com/deepspaceip/quiche).
+Note that there is a [PR against Quiche for a noop congestion controller](https://github.com/cloudflare/quiche/pull/2102/files/74b999eb1f3972b9e589e9c5a0a07c74ef854386..799f25e6a0e4720c9b6ba7b1766dea10dd3dfe5d) but it has not been merged yet.
 - `cd quiche`

 # Key Considerations
 For deep space simulation, with long delays and intermittence, the QUIC stacks default configuration is not suitable.
 Therefore, the connection must be configured accordingly.

-As discussed in [draft-many-tiptop-quic-profile](), calculate the expected maximum RTT value of the connection, based on the delays and intermittence, and set the initial-rtt and idle-timeout to that value.
+As discussed in [draft-many-tiptop-quic-profile](), calculate the expected maximum RTT value of the connection over its lifetime, based on the delays and intermittence, and set the initial-rtt and idle-timeout to that value.
 Also set the congestion controller to a noop.

 The relevant Quiche options to set the proper transport configuration are:

 - `initial-rtt` (unit: ms)
 - `idle-timeout` (unit: ms)
-- `cc-algorithm congestion_window_unchecked`
+- `cc-algorithm noop`

 We found that for interoperability with the Quinn stack, the following parameters were required for the Quiche client:
 `--wire-version 1 --http-version 'HTTP/0.9' --dgram-proto none`